Modified TM2 for Reproducing All Best-Fit Values of Neutrino Mixing Angles: Modified TM mixing

 In the NO case, when $M_{diag} = diag.(0, m_2e^{2i\alpha}, m_3)$, it can be shown that $\Delta S$ takes the following explicit form

 Similarly, in the IO case where $M_{diag} = diag.(m_1, m_2e^{2i\alpha}, 0)$, the measure of the degree to which the magic texture symmetry is broken is given by

-Using these expressions we have explored the degree of violation of magic texture symmetry present within the allowed ranges of $\theta$, $\epsilon$, and $\phi$ as determined in section 3.1.
+Using these equations we have explored the degree of violation of magic texture symmetry present for the same selection of $\theta/\phi/\epsilon$ values as was used in \ref{subsubsection:Majorana CP phases}.
+Done in this way we may get a sense of the region of parameter space covered by points within the NuFIT $3\sigma$ region in each of the fixed-angle scenarios.
 This can be seen for both the NO and IO cases in Figure \ref{fig:magic_texture_symmetry_violation}.